Translated by Hilary Keyes

 Pitapa: available for purchase at Kansai railway and subway operators other than JR (** postpaid card, not easy to use in other regions).

-Toica: available for purchase at JR Central trains in Nagoya and surrounding area, plus part of Shizuoka prefecture, and usable in all regions of Japan.
+Toica: available for purchase at JR Central trains in Nagoya and the surrounding area, plus part of Shizuoka prefecture, and usable in all regions of Japan.

 Manaca: available for purchase at Nagoya's train, subway and bus operators other than JR and Kintetsu, and usable in all regions of Japan.